 If you don’t know, now you do.
 This is one destination in Africa you cannot miss.
+So for your full guide to Victoria Falls, said to be the largest waterfall, you’ve arrived at the right place!

 Victoria Falls is a UNESCO World Heritage protected site that boasts the title as the world’s largest waterfall (based on width and height combined).
 You can visit Victoria Falls (the UNESCO site, not to be confused with the town of the same name in Zimbabwe) from both Zambia and Zimbabwe.
-Here’s a full guide to Victoria Falls to help you plan your trip to one of Africa’s most prized possessions.

 How to Visit Victoria Falls